HabitatFramework/UserGuide/interface/interface.rst

 Legacy Habitat
 	[Read only].
 Displays the primary 'pre-IHS' habitat code (if present).

 ..
-[6] The Category and NVC lists operate as either/or lists.
-The Habitat list contents will relate to whichever of the two lists was selected last.
+[6] The habitat 'Class' and 'Type' list contents are based only on entries in the relevant lookup tables where the 'is_local' flag is set to True (-1).
+See 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details of how to update lookup table entries.

 .. raw:: latex